finos-labs/dtcch-2025-db/TECHNICAL.md

 ## Functionality Diagrams
 The below diagram that showcase the flow of functionalities and the interaction between different components of the system.
-This diagram shows the ways in which the KYC Agent can be interacted with
+This diagram shows the ways in which the KYC Agent can be interacted with.
+As detailed in the [Solution Structure](#solution-structure) section, there are two flows, each with their own agent.
+The KYC Policy Procedure Agent is responsible for the first flow, namely the KYC Policy Procedure, which maps the policy documents.
+The KYC Ops Agent is responsible for the second flow, namely the KYC Ops Process, where the client specific data is managed.
+The corresponding UIs and stakeholders are also shows in this diagram.

 ![KYC Agent Technical Flow](images/technical_flowchart.png)